moeiscool/CloudChat-docs/examples/CloudChat Pusher Storage.md

 $.CloudChat.data({stor:{put:'page_dsl',value:'a new variable changed based on user login or something.'}})
 ```

-When you send data you will get a response on the master pusher function `$.CloudChat.fn`.
+When you send data you will get a response on the master pusher recieving function mentioned in the first block `$.CloudChat.fn`.

 ```
 {hook:{stor:...}}